Serhiy Steblyakov: Meeting the Kardanovs

 Brothers Azamat and Robert Kardanov were both born in Stavropol Krai, in 1984 and 1985, respectively.
-Having grown up without a father, their mother moved them to the village of Belokamennoye in Kabardino-Balkaria, where they would spend their childhood and youth.
+Having grown up without a father, their mother moved them to the village of Belokamennoye in Kabardino-Balkaria, where they spent their childhood and youth.
 Due to the fact their mother had a mental illness and was unable to have steady employment, the Kardanovs relied on hand-outs from charitable strangers and were left to do whatever they wanted, spending most of their time on the streets.

 In December 2006, Azamat enlisted in the Russian Armed Forces after he was deemed fit for service, but deserted shortly afterwards.
 He himself would later claim that he briefly served as a mercenary in the Second Chechen War, but deserted yet again and finally settled in Kovrov, Vladimir Oblast, where he married a local woman and had a child with her.
 An indeterminate amount of time later, Azamat would reunite with his brother and both would travel to Moscow to seek work in the construction business, where they would befriend Steblyakov.
 Bonded by their shared discontent with their low wages, Steblyakov suggested that they could earn money by robbing people, to which the two brothers agreed.